We love what we do here, but that’s not even the half of it.

 At age 22, David “Steak” Salisbury (get it???) jetted off to Hong Kong to live the glamorous life of an underpaid junior copywriter.
 After getting his fill of being very, very far from home, he returned stateside for another dance with his beloved West Virginia (he’ll tell you all about it, trust us) before making the big move to the big city.

 David is a half-decent tennis player and half-decent saxophone player (just not at the same time).

-Co-Founder and Chief Creative Officer
+Chief Operating Officer

 Completing creative marathons requires limber, buoyant legs and excessive stamina.
 At a solid 5 foot 7 inches tall Chris has the creative legs of a pigmy elephant combined with the speed of a full-sized adult cheetah (without the balance).
 Chris's design career began at the ripe old age of 5 when his mother provided him with a budget to decorate his bedroom to his liking.
 He has since maintained the philosophy that what he sees in his head he should attempt to manifest, no matter how hard, and always on a budget (for the most part).